AxonIQ/reference-guide/axon-framework/events/event-processors/subscribing.md

 ## Configuring

-Other than configuring that an app uses a Subscribing Event Processor, there are no additions that are not covered [here](README.md#general-processor-configuration).
+Other than configuring that an app uses a Subscribing Event Processor, everything is covered [here](README.md#general-processor-configuration).
-To specify that a new Event Processors should default to a `SubscribingEventProcessor`, the `usingSubscribingEventProcessors` method is used:
+Firstly, to specify that a new Event Processors should default to a `SubscribingEventProcessor`, you can use the `usingSubscribingEventProcessors` method:

 {% tabs %}
 {% tab title="Axon Configuration API" %}